bazelbuild/bazel-blog/_posts/2017-07-20-backward-compatibility.md

 Versioning](http://semver.org/).
 Major version changes should not be more frequent than once a year, and may be less.

-For each breaking change, we will add a flag, e.g. `--incompatible_foo` that is disabled by default.
-The flag `--all_incompatible_changes` will enable them all at once, so you can see whether you're ready for the next major release.
+For most breaking changes, we will add a flag, e.g. `--incompatible_foo` that is disabled by default.
+The flag `--all_incompatible_changes` will enable all of these flags at once, so you can see whether you're ready for the next major release.

 The Bazel team will use the flags as follow:

-*   To introduce a breaking change, we release the change along wtih a new flag that is unset by default, e.g. `--incompatible_foo`.
+*   To introduce a breaking change, we release the change along with a new flag that is unset by default, e.g. `--incompatible_foo`.
 This flag enables the new behavior, allowing you to test the future change.
 Flags for incompatible features are documented in the section